 Shamans use the following chart for leveling up:

-- Max Spirit Powers Known does not include Tier 0 powers
+- Spirit Powers Mastered is the maximum number of Spirit powers “known” at any given time, but does not include Tier 0 powers

 - Re-calculate Fury Max each level

 Specializations are recommended for advanced players only, and are accomplished through the Secondary Skill system (see Specialist Skills).
 Shamans may choose to specialize their skills in up to one weapon use, one combat style and/or one spirit study, but can not have more than two specializations in total.

 - Max one Weapon Specialist skill (choose from: Knives, Bludgeons, Axes, Staves, Wands, Hand Weapons, Whips)

 - Max one Combat Specialist skill (choose from: Freehand, Great Weapon, Paired Weapon, Freestyle, Mounted)